Iced-code/Hoppit/README.md

 ![](game_pic2.png)
 # Hoppit
-A Java-based game where you play as a frog catching flies.
+A Java-based game where you play as a frog and catch flies.

 ## Instructions
 Press the SPACEBAR to stick out the frog's tongue and Catch the fly as it flies by.
 Miss three flies?
 It's game over.